Comparison · 8 min read

-An honest comparison of ChannelOS and Xibo: browser pairing with no player app vs installed native players, AI-drafted shows vs hand-built layouts, and edit-once scheduling.
+A Xibo alternative that needs no player app: an honest comparison of ChannelOS and Xibo on pairing, AI-drafted shows vs hand-built layouts, and edit-once scheduling.

 S By The ChannelOS team